SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/configure-sharepoint-document-library.md

 # Configure SharePoint document library

 > [!NOTE]
-> Before you can start this configuration, you need to set up your SharePoint site, libraries and permissions.
+> Before you can start this configuration, you must set up your SharePoint site, libraries and permissions.
 All users must authenticate using Microsoft 365.

 When you are configuring your new document library, Admin will show an intermediate state.